Amitro123/automation-service/spec.md

 - **Decisions**: Introduced a testing mechanism to ensure the correct setup and functionality of the Jules integration before deployment.
 - **Next Steps**: Continue to build out additional tests.

-### 2024-01-08
+### [2024-01-04]
-- **Summary**: Added a test integration with Jules, including a test script and updated README with instructions.
-Removed the agent platform integration and workflow sections from README.md as those were specific to a previous implementation.
+- **Summary**: Added a test script `test_jules_review.py` to validate the Jules integration and configuration.
+Updated the README to reflect the new test script.
+Minor documentation updates.
-- **Decisions**: Focus shifted away from agent platform integration as a core feature.
+- **Decisions**: Introduced a testing mechanism to ensure the correct setup and functionality of the Jules integration before deployment.
-- **Next Steps**: Further testing and refinement of the Jules integration.
+- **Next Steps**: Continue to build out additional tests.